 2. The Pressure Isn’t Enough

-This could also be a reason why your pressure light comes up even after filling tires.
+This could also be a reason why your pressure light comes up even after filling the tires.
 No one is above mistakes, possibly.
-If the pressure given to the tire is not enough, it will definitely trigger the tire pressure light to come on
+If the pressure given to the tire is not enough, it will trigger the tire pressure light to come on

-3. The TPMs Sensor is Bad
+3. The TPMS is Bad

-TPMs sensor going bad is mostly the reason why your tire pressure light keeps being on even when your tire is OK.
+TPMS sensor going bad is mostly the reason why your tire pressure light keeps being on even when your tire is OK.

 4. You May Need to Reset the Code

-Resetting tire pressure light has different procedures based on what type of car you drive.
+Resetting the tire pressure light (TPMS) has different procedures based on what type of car you drive.
 Some car allows the manual process which can be time-consuming but a few more cars will conduct an automatic reset process.

 When all odds are ticked and the pressure light is still on, you could probably try doing a reset to clear up the error code.